rolin17/flask-sqlalchemy-jquery/README.md

 #The flask folder together with its files are not inlcuded here for the file is somehow large.
 Just install flask in the app folder and youre good to go.

+#Error pages are created for 404 and 500.